AlirezaHabibi1377/Fire-Classification-with-CNN/README.md

 ### Saved Model

 The trained model has been saved and can be reused for inference or further fine-tuning.
-The model is stored in the file:
+It is stored in the `results` folder under the filename:

 **`pytorch_fire_classification_model_0.pth`**